 - Children are encouraged to ‘stay on green’ through the visual aid and through a variety of rewards – this avoids overlooking those children who consistently behave well.

-- In each class, the Golden Rules (the school and agreed class rules) are displayed next to the ‘Good to be Green’ chart.
+- In each class, the Class Charters (linked to Unicef's Rights Respecting Schools) are displayed next to the ‘Good to be Green’ chart.

 - Children have the chance to start afresh on a ‘green card every day and are expected to maintain that status throughout the day by making ‘good choices’.

 - If a child chooses not to adhere to the agreed rules they move onto a yellow card – correcting their behaviour means they can move back to green without further consequence – this acts as their warning